pe-day-oslo-2024-10-09/workshop/README.md

    After a few seconds, the application should be running in the cluster.
 You can go to the Humanitec Portal to view it: [app.humanitec.io](https://app.humanitec.io)

-## Deploy the first application
+## 02 - Deploy the first workload

-Let's start with our score based workload.
+Let's start with our Score-based workload.
 This will deploy a workload running [stefanprodan/podinfo](https://github.com/stefanprodan/podinfo) exposed with a DNS name.

+> [!INFO]
+> Score is a platform-agnostic workload specification.
+It’s a Cloud Native Computing Foundation (CNCF) project.
+Learn more at [score.dev](https://score.dev).

 ### Steps